Today, I’ve got something really important to share…

 The exact reason doesn’t matter.

-If you find yourself starving and society is no longer functioning, you need calories.
+If you are starving and society is no longer functioning, you need calories.

-In such a situation, it might be an acceptable moral decision to break in.
+In such a situation, breaking in might be an acceptable moral decision.

 Raiding the pantry of an abandoned home is moral in dire circumstances…